Phil25/P2PClockSync/README.md

 * (+) Arguments are translated to a command and sent to the specified address.
 * (+) Response is properly received and displayed.
 * (+) Command processor runs in a loop in the application.
-* (-) Receive buffer might get stuffed in case a broadcast address is given. //TODO: check this
+* (-) Receive buffer might get stuffed in case a broadcast address is given.

 # Files [^](#contents)